BEACON OF THE DAY: School founder teaching for 40 years - Jamaica Beacon

 Freemantle, after collecting the award, told The Beacon: “It’s great to be awarded.”

-She added that her love for interacting with children accounts for her relatively long stint in the education system.
+She stated that her relatively long stint in the classroom is rooted in her love for interacting with children.

-The native of Linstead, St. Catherine, is a past student of Rose Duncan Basic School and Linstead All Age – now Linstead Primary School.
+The native of Linstead, St. Catherine, is a past student of Rose Duncan Basic School and Linstead All Age School – now Linstead Primary and Junior High.

 She spent two years at the then Buxton High School before she commenced studies at Jamaica Commercial Institute.

-Freemantle eventually attained levels 1 and 2 of Early Childhood HEART/NTA certification.
+Freemantle eventually attained certification in Early Childhood Education (Levels 1 and 2) through the government’s HEART/NTA programme.

 Her first job was as a teacher in 1980 at the then Dam Head Basic School – also near Bog Walk.

-Five years later, Freemantle started a basic school in Kent Village under the banner of the Foursquare Gospel Church.
+Five years later, Freemantle started the Foursquare Basic School under the banner of the Foursquare Gospel Church.

 “I started with about 12 children and it grew till it had about 32 and the government came in and recognized it,” she explained.